Pittsburgh Girls Choir: Where girls find their voice and community.

 In fall 2015, we expanded our outreach to include Music Discovery and Choral Prep classes at Hope Academy in East Liberty.

-Beginning August 31, PSCA will officially be known as the Pittsburgh Girls Choir (PGC).
+In 2017 PSCA became the Pittsburgh Girls Choir (PGC).
 Those three words better reflect our mission and who we are.
 Our primary focus has always been and will continue to be serving a wide range of girls in Pittsburgh and “PGC” makes that clear to the choristers, their families, our funders and the communities we serve.
 As always, we believe in the power of every girl’s voice and the importance of our choirs to help girls’ express themselves powerfully and profoundly, as well as to become strong members of the community and to make a difference in the world.